fullmetalbrackets/blog/src/content/blog/expose-plex-with-cloudflare.md

 There are many solutions to get across CGNAT, using Cloudflare Tunnel for Plex fairly hassle-free.
 (However, it is technically against Cloudflare's terms of service.
 Details below.)
 Cloudflare Tunnel provides a secure connection to a network resource behind CGNAT and without exposing your public IP, by running a `cloudflared` daemon on your server.
 As a by-product, the traffic flows through Cloudflare's CDN and gets all the features that come with that, including security through their Web Application Firewall.
 In this post I will demonstrate how I have been sharing my Plex library through a Cloudflare Tunnel and only allowing access from specific IP addresses.

-> You're probably much better off following <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="expose-plex-cloudflare-to-tailscale-vps">this blog post to expose Plex for library sharing through CGNAT with Tailscale</a> instead of using exposing it via Cloudflare Tunnel as I write about below.
-Technically speaking, **Cloudflare Tunnel is NOT intended for routing video and audio streams**, it's intended purpose is routing HTTP traffic for webpages.
+> You're probably much better off following <a href="/blog/expose-plex-tailscale-vps/" target="_blank" data-umami-event="expose-plex-cloudflare-to-tailscale-vps">this blog post share your Plex library sharing through CGNAT with Tailscale</a> instead of using a Cloudflare Tunnel as I write about in this article.
+Technically speaking, **Cloudflare Tunnel is NOT intended for routing video and audio streams**, it's intended purpose is exclusively for routing HTTP traffic for webpages.
 In fact, the <a href="https://www.cloudflare.com/service-specific-terms-application-services/#content-delivery-network-terms" target="_blank" data-umami-event="expose-plex-cloudflare-tos">Cloudflare Service-Specific Terms for their CDN</a> specifically state:
 >
 > _"Unless you are an Enterprise customer, Cloudflare offers specific Paid Services (e.g., the Developer Platform, Images, and Stream) **that you must use in order to serve video and other large files via the CDN**.
 Cloudflare reserves the right to disable or limit your access to or use of the CDN, or to limit your End Users’ access to certain of your resources through the CDN, **if you use or are suspected of using the CDN without such Paid Services to serve video** or a disproportionate percentage of pictures, audio files, or other large files."_
 >